safepay/sensor.fronius/README.md

 #### device
 (string)(Optional)The Device ID of your Fronius Inverter.
 Default: 1

+#### scope
+(string)(Optional)Set to "System" if you have multiple inverters.
+This will return ac_power and daily, year and total energy only.
+Default: Device

 #### monitored_conditions
 (list)(Optional)The list of conditions to monitor.
 Default - all conditions are monitored.